Online University—A Comprehensive Guide

 And that’s just one way that online colleges differ from the in-person experience.
 Here are some other ways:

 Some online colleges call it “competency-based” education because it focuses on skills and learning rather than time spent in the course.
 Once a student demonstrates their mastery over the material, they’re ready to proceed forward.
 They don’t have to wait for the lectures to catch up.
 This is a more tailored approach to student learning that doesn’t rely on arbitrary timelines.

 Look for an online college with students from all 50 states, as well as U.S. territories.
 That means they have an alumni network that sees a similar distribution.
 This is not always the case for in-person schools, which may have a wide network of distribution but can also tend to be more local or regional in their reach.

 The online college education system can be confusing for first-timers.
 Look for a program that pairs incoming students with a Program Mentor.
 This is a member of the faculty who can provide direct, one-on-one guidance to a student throughout the course of their studies.
 These mentors help the students create a course plan.
 They help guide them through university policies.
 And they also assist with the overall vision necessary to complete the degree.

-In a sentence?
 They can be.
 But not all universities are made alike.
 The top universities are prestigious institutions.
-Other universities may not even be “universities” at all, lacking proper accreditation.
+Other universities may not even be “universities” at all.

 Simply put, college/university accreditation is a process of legitimizing the educational value of an institution.
 Independent accrediting agencies will examine the offerings of each given school.
 Their goal?
 Verifying the quality of education so students can make more informed decisions.